safdar-azeem/vue-ssr-lite/docs/refactorplan.md

 | **OPT-IN** | Built-in capability shipped by `vue-ssr-lite` but only activated when configured. | *(future)* diagnostics, advanced caching, performance tooling |

 OPT-IN examples are architecture proofs only.
 Do NOT pre-design or implement them.

+> **Implementation Note:** This classification is conceptual documentation only.
+Do NOT create `enum ExtensionMode`, `ExtensionDescriptor.mode`, or a built-in extension mode registry unless implementation genuinely requires it. `resolveBuiltInExtensions(application)` can simply decide whether to include each built-in.

 ### 3.4 Built-in Extensions Are Auto-Attached